reinier/microdox-mk1/README.md

 - Test if only 4 thumb keys would work.
 Sometimes I'm a bit lost on where my thumbs are.
     - Going to layer 3 will be a two step process
 - Add a mouse layer
+- Find good use for the MEH key